-I had the opportunity to work with Martha and Daniel in the renewal of their vows, the weather was very beautiful.
+On August 13, 2021, I had the opportunity to work with Martha and Daniel in the renewal of their vows.
+The weather was very beautiful.
 Martha wore a very elegant red dress and I noticed Daniel was very excited all the time.

 I always enjoy every moment,

-in fact for me photography is not a job I will say photography is a joy
+in fact for me photography is not a job, photography is a joy.

 What a fun day this past Saturday October 19, 2019

 the weather was just perfect.
-Briedmaids ready to do any photo we ask for.wedding day fun day.
+Bridesmaids ready to do any photo we ask for.wedding day fun day.

 St. Michael Catholic Church and the reception at